At a Glance

 Some tips for your application 🫡

 Understand the Role: Read the job description for the Fundraising Development Manager position carefully.
-Make sure you understand the key responsibilities and required skills, so you can tailor your application accordingly.
+Make sure you understand the key responsibilities and required skills, as this will help you tailor your application.

-Proofread Your Application: Before submitting, thoroughly proofread your CV and cover letter.
-Check for spelling and grammatical errors, and ensure that your documents are well-structured and professional.
+Proofread Your Application: Before submitting, thoroughly proofread your application materials.
+Check for spelling and grammatical errors, and ensure that your documents are well-formatted and professional.

 How to prepare for a job interview at The Wildlife Trust